 What can I expect in my first session of therapy?

 Working with a therapist is much like working with any other professional in that it is a reciprocal relationship.
-If, at any time, you feel as if your therapist is not the best fit for you, it is important to communicate that to your therapist so they may attempt to correct the problems or, if that is not possible, refer you to another therapist.
-If at any time your therapist feels like they are not the best fit for you, ethically, or when dealing with competence issues such as having proper training, they may offer to refer you to another professional who would be better suited for you.
+If, at any time, you feel as if I am not the best fit for you, it is important to communicate so I may attempt to correct the problems or, if that is not possible, refer you to another therapist.
+If at any time I feel like I am not the best fit for you, ethically, or when dealing with competence issues such as having proper training, I may offer to refer you to another professional who would be better suited for you.

 How long are therapy sessions?

-A typical session lasts 45-minutes and is usually scheduled once a week.
+A typical session lasts 45 to 50 minutes and is usually scheduled once a week.
 However, based upon the feelings of the client and the therapist, they may agree to meet more frequently or less frequently or for longer or shorter sessions.
-Since I do not take insurance, self-pay offers more flexibility in regards to meeting times.
-This is something that will be discussed at the first session and revisited as the client progresses through therapy.

 Will you prescribe me medications?

 If you have questions not covered elsewhere on this site or in the FAQ, I would be glad to answer them.
-You may email me at email@example.com or call me for a free consultation at (615) 972-6644.
+You may email me at email@example.com or call me at (615) 663-2805.